 - an understanding of how language challenges and sustains ways of thinking.

-Through studies in language and literature, the DP aims to develop a student's lifelong interest in language and literature, and a love for the elegance and richness of human expression.
+Through studies in language and literature, the DP aims to develop a student's lifelong interest in language and literature, and a love for the richness of human expression.

 Learn more about studies in language and literature in a DP workshop for teachers.